MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/build-apps-for-teams-meeting-stage.md

 * Register the `registerRaiseHandStateChangeHandler` function.

-* Provide a callback that accepts a raiseHandState and an error object.
-Ensure to check for errors before you call raiseHandState.
+* Provide a callback that accepts `raiseHandState` and an error object.
+Ensure to check for errors before you call `raiseHandState`.

 Following is an example of the `registerRaiseHandStateChangeHandler`: